Page last updated: 08 August 2018 (website last updated: 11 November 2018)

 Welcome to the Waxbill Finch Society's website

-Members who joined since 01 January 2016 were eligible for the Top New Member award which, this year, went to J Hird.
-Full details of all the special breeding awards feature in the Summer 2017 edition of The Waxbill.
+Members who joined since July 2017 are eligible for the Top New Member award.
+Full details of all the special breeding awards will feature in the Summer 2018 edition of The Waxbill.

 2017 AGM at Great Hallingbury, Essex

-Following the 2015 breeding returns, it was agreed that the WFS would set a target species for the coming year to help promote awareness of, and encourage members both to keep and breed, that species.
-For 2016, the orange-cheeked waxbill was chosen and the WFS were delighted to see 31 birds bred in 2016 from a low of only 1 in 2015.
-For 2017, it has been agreed to retain the orange-cheeked waxbill but also to add the red-cheeked cordon bleu as its numbers have precariously dipped in recent years.
-The 2017 target species are therefore:
+Following the 2015 breeding returns, it was agreed that the WFS would set a target species for each year to help promote awareness of, and encourage members both to keep and breed, that species.

 The orange-cheeked waxbill was the first target species in 2016 and was joined by red-cheeked cordon bleu in 2017 as the numbers bred for both species had dipped precariously in recent years.
 The 2017 returns have shown both species have bounced back with the red-cheeked cordon bleu recording 120 bred while the orange-cheeked waxbill recorded 55 (from a low of one in 2015).

 For 2018, the chosen target species is the Red-winged pytillia giving the WFS target list as:

 WFS 2018 Annual General Meeting (AGM)

 This year's AGM took place on Sunday 10th June at our Northern branch venue of Bramley village hall.
 Chris Ventouris was the guest speaker and a fuller report will feature in the next edition of The Waxbill and on this site.